wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 **How did learning affect your productivity?**

 I decided to start learning during a period of time where work wasn't too busy.
-At the beggining it did not affect me much because I kept switching between qwerty and dvorak depending on the urgency of the work.
-At the point where I had to do the full switch to DVORAK it would take me slightly longer to complete some tasks such as replying to messages or writing docs.
+At the beggining it did not affect me much because I kept switching between Qwerty and Dvorak depending on the urgency of the work.
+At the point where I had to do the full switch to Dvorak it would take me slightly longer to complete some tasks such as replying to messages or writing docs.
 But remember that unless your job is to do live trascription as a job, writing faster or slower doesn't really affect you much at work.
 In my case, I don't think anyone noticed any productivity change.

 For me, as a programmer, I don't really need to type that much unless I'm writing a confluence doc or replying to slack.
 Programming usually involves a combination of thinking and typing.
 I've never had the need to type my code faster than 30WPM.

-**You started learning DVORAK over 7 months ago, how is it going now?**
+**You started learning Dvorak over 7 months ago, how is it going now?**

-I can type at about 70WPM vs the 85WPM I could type on QWERTY.
+I can type at about 70WPM vs the 85WPM I could type on Qwerty.
 At this point it takes a concious effort to try to increase typing speed, which I'd need to practice it.
 70 WPM is fast enough for what I need, so I'm not practicing to go any faster.

 **Have you noticed any physical benefits or drawbacks?**

-My life feels the same as it did when I typed qwerty.
+My life feels the same as it did when I typed Qwerty.
 Except for the bragging rights of being a nerd.

 **Any tips for anyone who wants to learn?**

-The first thing I would recommend when learning dvorak is to have your expectations set very low.
+The first thing I would recommend when learning Dvorak is to have your expectations set very low.
 Your progress will depend on how much effort you put into learning.
 In some cases, over practising won't make you learn faster.
 What works best is to do consistently practice a little bit each day.

 Also, to get faster you need to keep practising.
 Using it full time in your every day work will only get you so far, but if you want to type really fast (70WPM +) you need to keep the practice going.
 I stopped practising after week 8, and after 7 months I've plateaued at 65-70WPM.
 This speed is good enough for me.

 If I can give one tip, is that slow is fast: focusing on accuracy and making few mistakes will get you faster speeds than fast typing where you have to keep correcting mistakes.
 It will also stop you from learning bad habbits.

 **I read a blog post from you where you mention you use vim.
-How was re-learning VIM mappings in DVORAK?**
+How was re-learning VIM mappings in Dvorak?**

 I started learning Dvorak only after a couple months of using vim, so my vim knowledge was not so extensive that it would bother me te re-learn it.
 The nice thing about VIM is that the key mappings have actual meanings (`diw` -> delete in word; `vt;` -> view to next colon ';'), so it is quite easy to keep using them with the new layout.

 One of the more annoying things is losing the navigation keys `hjkl`.
-But even then, the way it works out it is not too bad, with dvorak you get the horizontal movement on the right hand (index and pinky fingers) and vertical movement in your left hand (both on the index finger).
+But even then, the way it works out it is not too bad, with Dvorak you get the horizontal movement on the right hand (index and pinky fingers) and vertical movement in your left hand (both on the index finger).

 Another slightly annoying thing is that a lot of the symbols useful for programming land on the pinky finger of the right hand, which makes them a bit harder to hit cleanly.